 Taste the Rainbow

 Since you probably wanted to keep that chocolate for yourself anyway, you might be thinking about slipping your horse a few Smarties or some Skittles.
-Horses love sugar and fruit flavors, so those treats are sure to be a hit.
+Horses love sugar and fruit flavors, so those Halloween candies are sure to be a hit.
 But proceed with caution.

 “Hard candies like peppermints are okay in strict moderation if the horse is able to tolerate small amounts of sugar,” says Getty.
 “If the horse has equine metabolic syndrome, Cushing’s, or Polysaccharide Storage Myopathy (PSSM), I would not give him candy.”